narwhalsilent/tp/docs/DeveloperGuide.md

 #### Implementation

-The `DeleteLoanCommand` class handles the deletion of a loan from a contact, and executes the command after the input is parsed and transformed into an appropriate format.
+The `DeleteLoanCommand` class handles the deletion of a loan from the current contact in view, and executes the command after the input is parsed and transformed into an appropriate format.
 The parsing of the command is done by the `DeleteLoanCommandParser` class, which is responsible for parsing the user input.

 The `DeleteLoanCommand` class is instantiated in the `DeleteLoanCommandParser` class, while the `DeleteLoanCommandParser` is instantiated in the `AddressBookParser` class.
-Both classes are instantiated when the user enters a `deleteloan` command, which needs to be of the format `deleteloan INDEX l/LOAN_INDEX` where INDEX is the index of the person and LOAN_INDEX is the index of the loan to be deleted, both of which are positive whole numbers.
+Both classes are instantiated when the user enters a `deleteloan` command, which needs to be of the format `deleteloan INDEX` where INDEX is the index of the loan to be deleted (which is a positive whole number).

 The `DeleteLoanCommand` class contains the following fields which can prove to be useful for the user:

-* `personIndex`: the index of the person whose loan is to be deleted
 * `loanIndex`: the index of the loan to be deleted
 * Several string fields that are displayed to the user under different scenarios.